-The president and president-elect are provided with the use of a condominium while in Evanston (see Section G).
-However, they maintain their principal residence while in office and also incur other extraordinary expenses while traveling on official RI business.
-The president and president-elect shall be reimbursed to cover the following annual costs for the officer and partner:
+The president and president-elect are provided with the use of a condominium while in Evanston (see Section 69.040.1.6.).
+However, they typically maintain their principal residence while in office and may incur some expenses directly related to their absence from the residence.
+Additionally, they incur other extraordinary expenses directly related to their role as president and president-elect while traveling on official RI business.
+The president and president-elect shall be reimbursed to cover the incremental cost of the following extraordinary annual expenses for the officer and partner, including the taxes payable on these expenses:

-- 1. Costs of maintaining their principal residences, limited to residence insurance, utilities, security, lawn and garden maintenance, periodic cleaning and housekeeping, automobile insurance, and administrative expenses related to their absence from the principal residence (not to exceed US\$35,000) - 2.
-Clothing and luggage (not to exceed US\$5,000)

-- 3. Personal expenses incurred while traveling on RI business (not to exceed US\$1,500) - 4.
+- 1. Costs of maintaining their principal residences, limited to residence insurance costs, utilities, security, lawn and garden maintenance, periodic cleaning and housekeeping, automobile insurance, and administrative expenses related to their absence from the principal residence (not to exceed US\$35,000) - 2.
+Reasonable and necessary costs for clothing, footwear, and luggage (not to exceed US\$5,000), excluding accessories or jewelry - 3.
+Reasonable and necessary personal expenses incurred while traveling on RI business (not to exceed US\$1,500) limited to haircuts and haircare, nail care, and accessories for electronic devices used for Rotary business - 4.
 Tax advice and preparation (not to exceed US\$7,000) - 5.
 Health club memberships (not to exceed US\$1,500) - 6.
-Employee portion of medical/dental insurance co-payments (deductible) required under RI employee health insurance program, and co-payments (deductible) required under officer travel medical insurance (not to exceed US\$18,000) - 7.
+Employee equivalent of annual out-of-pocket maximum (not to exceed US\$18,000) for medical/dental insurance for eligible and medically-necessary care rendered while on Rotary business in the United States - 7.
 Any taxes payable by the recipient with respect to the expenses reimbursed in this section (tax rate not to exceed 46%)

 Source: November 2004 Mtg., Bd.
 Dec.
 158; Amended by June 2005 Mtg., Bd.
 Dec.
 330; February 2006 Mtg., Bd.
 Dec.
 207; January 2011 Mtg., Bd.
 Dec.

 172; October 2018 Mtg., Bd.
 Dec.
 43; April 2024 Mtg., Bd.
 Dec.
 124